 Other factors that are believed to increase the risk of mesothelioma are:

-- Secondary asbestos exposure, which generally occurs when an individual who was exposed to asbestos through his or her occupation inadvertently carried the fibers home on the skin or clothing.
-These fibers then become airborne in the household environment and expose family members to the risks.
+- Secondary asbestos exposure.
+This generally occurs when an individual who was exposed to asbestos inadvertently carried the fibers home on the skin or clothing.

 - A genetic predisposition to the disease.
 Many individuals who are exposed to asbestos will not develop mesothelioma.
-Those who do often have an inherited mutation of one of the tumor suppressor genes, BAP1, CDKN2A, and NF2.
+Those who do often have an inherited mutation of a tumor suppressor gene.

 - In rare cases, the cause of mesothelioma is unknown.
-There could have been asbestos exposure that the individual was unaware of, as well as the possibility of other causative agents such as radiation, exposure to certain chemicals, or viruses.
+There could have been asbestos exposure that the individual was unaware of or exposure to other causative agents such as radiation, certain chemicals, or viruses.

 While there are several different forms of mesothelioma, 85 percent of individuals in the U.S. who are diagnosed with the disease have the pleural form, which affects the lining of the lungs.